Yellow perch angling is still good at multiple locations: Lake of the Woods, Upper Klamath Lake and areas of the Sprague

 Pine Creek and tributaries (Snake River tributary): rainbow trout, brook trout

-Beginning January 1, Pine Creek and tributaries will be open to trout fishing year-round, with a 5 rainbow trout bag limit.
+Pine Creek and tributaries are open to trout fishing year-round, with a five-rainbow trout bag limit.
 This is a new regulation for 2016.

 POISON CREEK RESERVOIR: hatchery rainbow trout

 Recent reports indicate that fishing has been slow at Poison Creek Reservoir.
 Fishing can be slow but those fishermen that are willing to put in the time often catch trout over 20 inches.
 The reservoir has an abundant macroinvertebrate community and a population of especially large freshwater shrimp.
 If you can find out what the fish are feeding on and then match your flies or lures to that, it will greatly increase your chances of catching fish at Poison Creek Reservoir.

 POLE CREEK RESERVOIR: hatchery rainbow trout, crappie